Skip to content

 Retention

-Retention windows for runs, checkpoints, queue records, continuations, artifacts, and log files live in a top-level retention: block.
+Retention windows for runs, checkpoints, queue records, continuations, audit events, idempotency records, artifacts, and log files live in a top-level retention: block.
 Each field is a count of days to keep; unset fields disable pruning for that category.
 Values must be zero or greater.

 retention: